martin199530/Martin/SOC-Analyst-Lab/Cyber ​​Kill Chain.md

 ## Exploitation

+**Exploitation** is the fourth phase of the Cyber Kill Chain, where the attacker takes advantage of a vulnerability in the target system to execute the malicious payload.
+This phase marks the transition from delivery to the actual compromise of the system.

 * **Question :**
 Can you provide the name for a cyberattack targeting a software vulnerability that is unknown to the antivirus or software vendors?

       Answer: Zero-day
 ## Installation

+**Installation** is the fifth phase of the Cyber Kill Chain, where the attacker establishes a foothold on the compromised system.
+This step involves deploying malware or tools to ensure persistence, enabling the attacker to maintain access and carry out further operations.

 * **Question :** Can you provide the technique used to modify file time attributes to hide new or changes to existing files?

       Answenr : Timestomping

 ## Command & Control (C2)

+**Command & Control (C2)** is the sixth stage in the Cyber Kill Chain, where the attacker establishes communication between their malicious tools and a central server or infrastructure.
+This connection enables the attacker to issue commands, retrieve data, and maintain control over compromised systems.

 * **Question :** What is the C2 communication where the victim makes regular DNS requests to a DNS server and domain which belong to an attacker.

       Answer : DNS Tunelling
   ## Actions on Objectives (Exfiltration)

+**Actions on Objectives** is the final stage of the Cyber Kill Chain, where attackers achieve their ultimate goals.
+This phase involves executing the purpose of the attack, which could include data theft, system disruption, espionage, financial gain, or other malicious activities.

 * **Question :** Can you provide a technology included in Microsoft Windows that can create backup copies or snapshots of files or volumes on the computer, even when they are in use?